jwilson529/summaraize/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-**Grab Attention, Boost SEO – Automatically.** SummarAIze uses OpenAI or Google Gemini to generate powerful summaries that improve engagement, readability, and search visibility.
+AI-powered post summaries using OpenAI or Google Gemini.
+Instantly boost engagement, SEO, and readability with smart key takeaways.

 == Description ==

-**Tired of visitors bouncing from your WordPress site?
-Wish there was a way to instantly show them the value of your content?**

 SummarAIze is the *secret weapon* you need.
 This powerful, yet incredibly easy-to-use plugin leverages cutting-edge AI from **OpenAI** or **Google Gemini** to automatically generate concise, engaging summaries (key takeaways) for your posts and pages.